 You should get creative with the use of merge tags.

-- Use social merge tags to provide your subscribers with new ways to connect with you over Facebook and Twitter and easily share your content.
+- Use social merge tags to provide your contacts with new ways to connect with you over Facebook and Twitter and easily share your content.

 - Use the table of contents merge tag ( *|MC:TOC|*) to create an automatic list of links to the <h1> and <h2> headings in an email.

 - You can refer to Customize Your Footer Content for a quick overview of the merge tags that you can include.

 Always include the required CAN-SPAM info in the footer.
 Otherwise, your email campaign could be rejected.
 These required tags are also noted under Customize Your Footer Content.

 When using links within your email, include the target="_blank" attribute in your anchor elements to ensure they open a new browser window or tab when emails are viewed in browser-based email clients.
 Make an effort to include these handy links in your email:

 - A link for users to update their subscription preferences: